 In rare case however, some experience a more severe allergic reaction, known as anaphylaxis.
 Symptoms of an anaphylactic allergic reaction include:

-- Nausea or vomiting
+- Wheezing or coughing

 All content of this newsletter is intended for general information purposes only and is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Please consult a medical professional before adopting any of the suggestions on this page.
 You must never disregard professional medical advice or delay seeking medical treatment based upon any content of this newsletter.
 PROMPTLY CONSULT YOUR PHYSICIAN OR CALL 911 IF YOU BELIEVE YOU HAVE A MEDICAL EMERGENCY.